hummingbird-project/hummingbird/documentation/Encoding and Decoding.md

     return try await createUser(user)
 }
 ```
 Like the standard `Decoder.decode` functions `HBRequest.decode` can throw an error if decoding fails.
-In this situation when I received a decode error I return a failed `EventLoopFuture`.
-I use the function `HBcontext.failure` to generate the failed `EventLoopFuture`.
+In this situation when I received a decode error I throw a bad request error.
+I HBHTTPError to ensure that the error gets converted to an HTTP response with that status code.

 ## Encoding Responses